briankoser/sfc-listeners-guide/episodes/0155-whats-in-the-batcave.md

         - Skull of Hunter Rose
         - Letter written by alternate universe Thomas Wayne
 odd_opening: Ben chants "What's in the Batcave" as Matt opens.
+take_that_science:
+  - Chris Weir built a Batcave in his basement for $250,000 as a place to hold his $100,000-worth of Batman memorabilia

 last_listen: 2018-12-21
 recommendation: essential